How to Make the Supercorder Straight Flute

 Reamer in body piece, shown almost in to the shoulder, which is the full reaming depth.

-Here are two sets of figures to describe the body reamer profile.
+Here below are two sets of figures to describe the body reamer profile.
 The first is measured at right angles to the flat surface - the dimensions one would file or grind it to straight across before rounding off the rear edge.
 The second dimension is the distance between the points - the actual diameter of the bore, of the wood removed from inside.
 These are given as measured in millimeters with a micrometer on my actual reamer and slight discrepancies are to be expected.
+(Feel free to "smooth them out" (interpolate) as you see fit. [note: try these dimensions near the top: best guess for best tuning based on fine tuning reamer])

 Measured at: Distance from Shoulder mm